rehierl/node-tree-outliner/88-todos.md

 **TODO**
-are there better terms for "type-1/2 sectioning node"? - e.g. section container node, section starter node
+are there better terms for "type-1/2 sectioning node"? - sectioning container node (ok) - sectioning offset node (?) -

 **TODO**
-can a running algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them manually by providing a list of top-level nodes? - one association only vs. reduced node sequence
+can an algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them as a post-process by providing a list of top-level nodes? - won't work on the fly (associate with one section only) - when a section is being closed, or an on demand feature

-**TODO**
-describe multistep transformations

 **TODO**
 tree of sectioning nodes -